-The race season is coming so it’s time to get everything in place to start with a bang.
+The race season is coming so it’s time to get everything ready in the cycling pre-season to start with a bang.
 This episode covers 5 ways you can prepare your body and your mind, plus some skills for good measure.

 We are building up to the road cycling race season almost everywhere in the world.
 Some riders are underway, while other have less than a few months to get cracking.
 While Feb is traditionally a low time in motivation, I thought a quick pre-season checkup would get you salivating for some racing.

 Part of this is to also help you start the season right and get through your first race because you don’t want to be playing catch up once the season hits.

 It’s also good for the countdown, to help you tick off weeks and count down the days.
 So to get you to the line as ready as ever.
 The big challenge here is being fit, but not being at your absolute peak form.

 The first cycling races in the season are so difficult because you’re fit, just not race fit.
 Switching from solo or group rides at 30km/hr to cycling races at 40+ km/hr is not only a question of speed.
 It’s a paradigm shift from riding friendly group rides to entering a war on bikes.
 Let me explain: If you haven’t included high intensity intervals and riding in your training yet, you will very likely experience ‘lack of race speed’.
 And you will experience it the hard way.

 You will never get the total intensity of races in training. you will want to be cranking out the short stuff – stepping it up in group rides and thinking about your first taper.

 I’ve got 5 ways to make sure you’re ready in the cycling pre-season, and can hit it as strong as possible: